lxc/incus/doc/howto/instances_access_files.md

 Alternatively, you can set up an SSH SFTP listener.
 This method allows you to connect with any SFTP client and with a dedicated user name.
-Also, if you're using the snap, it does not require root permission.

 To do so, first set up the listener by entering the following command: